 Read Our Hands-on

-This is one truly for the jigsaw puzzlers.
 Puzzling Places is a series of 3D puzzles made out of 3D scans of real-life places.
 Going from flat jigsaw puzzles to 3D puzzles will stretch your brain in satisfying new ways as you use all your 2D jigsaw strategies (like sorting by color, edges, and the like) while leaning into your spatial reasoning sense to find the right connections between pieces.
-Even more satisfying—when you’re done you have a tiny 3D diomara to explore!
+Even more satisfying—when you’re done you have a tiny 3D diorama to explore!
+Since launch, Puzzling Places has been updated with a multiplayer mode so you can relax and puzzle with friends, and mixed reality mode on Quest 3 so you can solve puzzles right in your room.

 Have you ever wished you had a whole room and a box full of tracks, balls, and dominos to build the ultimate Rube Goldberg machine?
 You’re in luck.
 Gadgeteer will let you finally imagine your childhood dream of filling an entire room with a crazy chain-reaction-machine without the cat knocking everything over.
 Beyond being able to build whatever you want in ‘Sandbox Mode’, Gadgeteer is a full fledged puzzle game with 60 puzzles to complete and a pleasant soundtrack to boot.